EchoStar Mobile: Technology

+These satellite IoT devices support bi-directional, real-time satellite connectivity with low power requirements, for small, battery-powered IoT devices operating in remote or mobile environments.

+EchoStar Mobile also enables two-way hybrid connectivity by collaborating with The LoRa Alliance ecosystem partners, such as Actility, enabling dual-transport, generic LoRaWAN nodes to operate seamlessly over terrestrial or satellite links.

 Regulatory

 On June 30, 2008 the European Parliament and the Council adopted the European's Decision to establish a single selection and authorisation process to ensure a coordinated introduction of mobile satellite services (MSS) in Europe.
 The selection process was launched in August 2008 and attracted four applications by prospective operators (ICO, Inmarsat, Solaris Mobile, TerreStar).

 In May 2009, the European Commission selected two operators, Inmarsat Ventures and Solaris Mobile, giving these operators "the right to use the specific radio frequencies identified in the Commission's decision and the right to operate their respective mobile satellite systems".
 EU Member States now have to ensure that the two operators have the right to use the specific radio frequencies identified in the commission's decision and the right to operate their respective mobile satellite systems for 18 years from the selection decision.
 The operators are compelled to start operations within 24 months from the selection decision.

-Although the EU's decision was announced days after the apparent failure of the payload intended to serve Solaris, the company remains confident of "its ability to meet the commitments made under the European Commission selection process".

-In May 2010, Solaris Mobile announced that following the granting of spectrum by the European Commission, the company had been actively pursuing licenses from European member states and it had just been granted 18-year licences to operate Mobile Satellite Services in France, Sweden and Germany, to add to existing licenses for Finland, Luxembourg, Italy, and Slovenia.
+Following the acquisition of Solaris Mobile by EchoStar in 2014, EchoStar Mobile continues to operate under this authorisation, enabling it to provide S-band satellite IoT services across Europe.